Skip to content

 Historical Background

-Plantinga first sketched the EAAN in Chapter 12 of Warrant and Proper Function (1993), though the seeds of the idea go back much further.
+Plantinga first sketched the EAAN in Chapter 12 of Warrant and Proper Function (1993), though the idea goes back much further.
 Charles Darwin himself expressed a version of the worry in an 1881 letter: “With me the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.”
 C.S.
-Lewis made a related argument in Miracles (1947), contending that naturalism undermines the rational foundations it needs to support itself.
+Lewis made a related argument in Miracles (1947), arguing that naturalism undermines the rational foundations it needs to support itself.

-Plantinga’s distinctive contribution was to formalize the argument using probability theory and to embed it within his broader Reformed epistemology framework.
+Plantinga’s distinctive contribution was to formalize the argument using probability theory and embed it within his broader Reformed epistemology framework.
 He refined the argument in response to critics in Naturalism Defeated?
-(2002, edited by James Beilby), which collected responses from supporters and critics alike, and again in Where the Conflict Really Lies (2011), where he argued that the real conflict in science and religion is not between theism and science but between naturalism and science.
+(2002, edited by James Beilby), and again in Where the Conflict Really Lies (2011), where he argued that the real conflict in science and religion is not between theism and science but between naturalism and science.

 Modern Developments